 Below are brief descriptions of the programs and services Distance and Continuing Education offers.
 View programs offered by the Office of Teaching and Learning.

 Accredited online K-12 professional development classes

 Online degrees and classes offered through NDSU Office of Teaching and Learning's Distance and Continuing Education program are accredited by the North Central Association of Colleges and Schools and are approved through the academic departments and colleges at NDSU.
 Individuals are welcome to register for classes as either a degree seeking student or as a non-degree seeking student.
-Through the non-degree seeking admission option, students are welcome to take individual classes.
+Through the non-degree seeking admission option, you are welcome to take individual classes.
 Unless otherwise noted, our online classes are charged at the North Dakota Residency Rate regardless of location.

-K-12 teachers and administrators will find a list of class titles that are useful in enhancing teaching skills.
+K-12 teachers and administrators will find a list of class titles that are useful in enhancing your teaching skills.
 These courses are designed for maintaining your teaching license or for pay scale increases.